 - Ability to get on with and inspire young pilots a prerequisite

 - Strong Communications skills with a natural ability to actively listen as well as speak and demonstrate clearly

 - Cheerful, authoritative, skilful and must lead by example in dress and behaviour

-- Highly organized and disciplined, yet flexible, and proven ability to meet deadlines.
+- Highly organized and disciplined with a proven ability to meet deadlines.

 - Self-starter with efficient work methods required with analytical & problem solving skills a distinct advantage

 - Strong leadership skills and ability to acknowledge and recognise good work.

 We are always on the lookout for talent to join us at Team AFTA.

 AFTA operate a large fleet of G1000, R and S Cessna 172 aircraft and Piper PA34 aircraft training domestic and international cadets for some of the world’s largest airlines.

 If you think you have what it takes to become one of us we’d love to hear from you.